How to cancel a credit card

-Simplifies your finances.
-The fewer credit cards you have the easier it is to keep track of your spending.
-While this might not be a problem for many, money management can be easier if you have less accounts – and monthly payments - to think about.
+Simplifies your finances: The fewer credit cards you have, the easier it is to keep track of your spending.
+While this might not be a problem for everyone, money management can be easier if you have fewer accounts – and monthly payments – to think about.

 Disadvantages of cancelling a credit card

-Damage to your credit rating.
-If you have a high outstanding balance on another credit card or loan cancelling a credit card will increase your credit utilisation – the percentage of overall borrowing against your total credit limit.
-Having a high credit utilisation can negatively affect your credit rating by making it look like your finances are overstretched.
+Damage to your credit rating: If you have a high outstanding balance on another credit card or loan, then cancelling a credit card will increase your credit utilisation – the percentage of overall borrowing against your total credit limit.
+Having a high credit utilisation can negatively affect your credit rating, by making it look like your finances are overstretched.